TimeleapLabs/unchained/quickstart.md

   messages.
 - `name`: This name will be associated with your validator node, and is published to all peers.
-- `rpc.ethereum`: Unchained testnet has automatic RPC rotation and renewal when issues are detected with the RPC connection.
+- `plugins.rpc.ethereum`: Unchained testnet has automatic RPC rotation and renewal when issues are detected with the RPC connection.
 You can find a list of Ethereum RPC nodes on [Chainlist](https://chainlist.org/chain/1).